Day 1-4: Meet in Ashgabat

 Ura Tyube is also a handicrafts center, known for its woodcutting.
 Visit an 'ustokhana' or artisans workshop.

 Day 16-17: Tashkent

-This morning we shall visit the remains of Khujand's citadel built in the early Middle Ages and used up to the early 20th century.
+We shall visit the remains of Khujand's citadel built in the early Middle Ages and used up to the early 20th century.

 Afterwards, drive to Tashkent.
 This wonderful city is a real embodiment of the modern elegance that is inherent in many world capitals.
 At the same time, it remains an oriental city.

 Enjoy an immersive visit to the Old Quarter of Tashkent, the excellent Applied Sciences Museum and soak up the ambiance at one of the world's oldest markets